zenml-io/mlstacks/aws-stores-minimal/README.md

 Before starting, you should know the values that you have to keep ready for use in the script.
 - Check out the `locals.tf` file to configure basic information about your deployments.
-- Take a look at the `variables.tf` file to know what values have to be supplied during the execution of the script.
-These are mostly sensitive values like MLflow passwords, AWS access keys, etc. You can add these values in the `values.tfvars` file and make sure you don't commit them!
+- Take a look at the `values.tfvars.json` file to know what values have to be supplied during the execution of the script.
+These are mostly sensitive values like MLflow passwords, AWS access keys, etc. Make sure you don't commit them!
-- If you want to avoid having to type these in, with every  `terraform apply` execution, you can add your values as the `default` inside the definition of each variable.

-    As an example, we've set the default value of `metadata-db-username` as "admin" to avoid having to supply it repeatedly.

-    ```hcl
-    variable "metadata-db-username" {
-      description = "The username for the AWS RDS metadata store"
-      default = "admin"
-      type = string
-    }
-    ```
 > **Warning**
 > The `prefix` local variable you assign should have a unique value for each stack.
 This ensures that the stack you create doesn't interfere with the stacks somebody else in your organization has created with this script.